juliencrn/juliencrn/README.md

 ### Some words about me

 <p>
     ☕️  I'm currently working as Freelancer Frontend developer at <a href="http://chefclub.tv">@Chefclub</a> via <a href="https://www.malt.fr">@Malt</a>.
     <br>
     🎯  I'm focused on <del>Javascript</del> TypeScript stack (React, NodeJS) and I'm a JamStack enthusiast ⚡️.
     <br>
-    🌱 To improve myself, I'm currently learning Rust programming language, it looks like amazing.
+    🌱  To improve myself, I am learning the Rust programming language and consolidating my back-end skills.
+The eco-system between Typescript and Rust, especially via Deno and WebAssembly look like amazing!
     <br>
     👨‍💻  Between freelance missions, I love working on different side-projects, to learn, for fun, to build things!
     <br>
     🍺  Beside programming, I am interested in finance, especially in crypto and enjoy to play sports like Mountain Bike or Calisthenics.
 </p>

 <h3>
   📫  You can also check out my <b>latest works</b> or <b>contact me</b> on
   <br>
   <a href="https://www.malt.fr/profile/juliencaron">Malt</a>,
   <a href="https://www.linkedin.com/in/caronjulien">Linkedin</a> or on my <a href="https://juliencaron.eu">Portfolio ― juliencaron.eu</a>